 When the intervertebral disc located between the fifth and sixth cervical vertebrae (C5-C6) leaks gel-like nucleus material into the spinal canal, it is referred to as a disc herniation.
 This can occur as part of the aging process, when the cartilaginous outer wall of the disc becomes brittle and weakens.
 Often, people with a herniated cervical disc never realize they have the condition.
 Only when the extruded disc material begins to irritate, or compress, a nerve root or the spinal cord itself will symptoms such as localized pain, radiating pain, tingling, numbness or weakness occur.

 The brachial plexus, a series of nerve fibers that innervate muscles and the skin in the region of the neck, shoulders and arms, originates near the C5-C6 level of the cervical spine.
-When the C5 or C6 nerve roots become compressed, it can produce symptoms that radiate along the length of a number of associated nerves, including:
+When the C5 or C6 nerve roots become compressed, symptoms can present along the length of a number of associated nerves, including:

-More often than not, symptoms associated with a C5-C6 herniated disc can be managed conservatively, using pain medication, physical therapy, exercise, or other non-surgical methods.
-However, if chronic symptoms persist after weeks or months of conservative treatment, contact Laser Spine Institute to learn about the minimally invasive, outpatient alternative to traditional spine surgery.
-Our orthopedic experts have used revolutionary, endoscopic technology to bring relief to tens of thousands of patients.
+More often than not, symptoms associated with a C5-C6 herniated disc can be managed conservatively using pain medication, physical therapy, exercise or other non-surgical methods.
+However, if chronic symptoms persist after weeks or months of conservative treatment, contact Laser Spine Institute to learn about the minimally invasive, outpatient alternatives to traditional open spine surgery.
+Our orthopedic surgeons and neurosurgeons perform state-of-the-art procedures to help patients find pain relief.